spinnaker/spinnaker.github.io/guides/operator/runbooks/orca-quality-of-service.md

 title:  "Orca Quality of Service"
 sidebar:
   nav: guides
+  redirect_from: /guides/runbooks/orca-quality-of-service/
 ---

 {% include toc %}

 **EXPERIMENTAL**: This feature is still in an early adoption / experimental phase.
 While you can use it today (Orca v6.71.0), Netflix is currently running this in learning mode / judiciously enabling in response to on-call events.

 Spinnaker ships with an optional Quality of Service (QoS) module that can be used to manage the amount of active executions running at any given time.